Skip to content

 - Register for Community Classes – CMS teaches a Fall Wild Mushroom Identification Class and a Spring Mushroom Cultivation Class through the City of Eugene, Amazon Community Center.
 These classes are open to the public and do not require CMS Membership.
 Learn more here.

 - Register for a Community Foray – CMS offers two forays in the fall for the community.
 The Family Foray is free, and the adult foray includes transportation (fee of $32 to the city).
 CMS Membership is not required to participate in these forays.
 Learn more here.

 - Register for CMS Members Only Forays – CMS forays are a great way to learn to identify mushrooms.
 We have forays specifically for beginners, forays to collect for the Mount Pisgah Arboretum Mushroom Festival, forays to identify and find specific edible mushrooms like the Candy Cap mushroom, and forays to collect for special occasions like Thanksgiving.
 Learn more here.

 - Operation Mycelium – Invite Friends – Connect with friends and family about your fun experiences on CMS outings.
 You might be amazed how many “closet mycophiles” there are among your friends and family.
 CMS membership makes an inexpensive and thoughtful gift, as well.

-- Facebook – We love receiving posts on our Facebook page.
+- Facebook – We love receiving posts on our Facebook page and Facebook forums group.
 Pictures of mushrooms you have found, pictures of you having fun while collecting, or if you just notice a good Fungi related news article online, please share them all.